Community Outreach

-Pine Meadow Veterinary Clinic also donates to local and national charities.
-We have performed a dog wash that helped us raise funds for the Greater New Orleans Foundation after the oil spill in 2010, American Red Cross when the tornadoes ravaged Tuscaloosa in 2011, the Wounded Warrior Project in 2012 and St. Jude’s Children Hospital in 2013.
+Pine Meadow Veterinary Clinic donates to local and national charities.
+We have performed dog washes that helped us raise funds for the Greater New Orleans Foundation after the oil spill in 2010, American Red Cross when the tornadoes ravaged Tuscaloosa in 2011, the Wounded Warrior Project in 2012 and St. Jude’s Children Hospital in 2013.
 We have donated to various programs at local schools and sports organizations, such as North Exchange Park and Tate High School.
-We welcome volunteers from Tate High School’s veterinary assistant program as well.
-We have donated funds to the Jimmy V Foundation (a cancer research organization), Council on Aging, the Guide Dogs of America, and free mammography clinics at Baptist Hospital.
+We have donated funds to the Jimmy V Foundation (a cancer research organization), St. Jude’s Chidren’s Hospital, Council on Aging, the Guide Dogs of America, and free mammography clinics at Baptist Hospital.
 We now collect toys for Toys for Tots every holiday season.
 Throughout the year we utilize the ARC Gateway Shredding services and donate a wreath to the ARC Gateway Wreath Gala annually.

 There are many seniors unaware of the health benefits, both mental and physical, that a pet can provide.
 This includes seniors who are in an assisted living facility.
 Caring.com created a free resource that provides comprehensive information on topics like the benefits and risks of pet ownership, things to consider before bringing a pet into a community, pet adoption, and State sponsored organizations that support both pets and their elderly owners.
 You can read more about their work with this link.